flamoedo/Android-Boiler-Plates/README.md

 # Android-Boiler-Plates

-Here you have many useful Android codes, that can be used with no, or few changes, in apps.
+Here you have many useful Android codes, that can be used in apps straight forward.
+No changes needed in most cases.